Download the print version

 - applying to the OAIC for an extension of processing time if the FOI request is complex or voluminous (s 15AB), or after a decision has become a deemed refusal decision (s 15AC, 54D and 51DA)

-- requiring an applicant to engage in a request consultation process if the agency believes there may be a practical refusal reason for refusing a request that substantially and unreasonably diverts the resources of the agency from its other operations or does not adequately identify the documents requested (ss 24, 24AA, 24AB), and
+- requiring an applicant to engage in a request consultation process if the agency believes there may be a practical refusal reason for refusing a request that substantially and unreasonably diverts the resources of the agency from its other operations, or if the request does not adequately identify the documents requested (ss 24, 24AA, 24AB)

-12.12 The Information Commissioner may consider the conduct of a person once notified that a declaration is being considered.
-In particular, the Commissioner may take into account: a person’s willingness to discuss their access actions and whether these constitute an abuse of process or are manifestly unreasonable; and whether the person engages in fresh access actions, directed either at the agency or the OAIC, that are similar in nature to access actions that are under consideration by the Commissioner.
-The Commissioner’s general view is that, at this active stage of the proceedings, it is inappropriate for a person to make fresh FOI requests for documents in the possession of the agency or the OAIC relating to the decision to apply for or commence consideration of a vexatious applicant declaration.
+12.12 The Information Commissioner may consider the conduct of a person after they are notified that a declaration is being considered.
+In particular, the Commissioner may take into account: a person’s willingness to discuss their access actions and whether these constitute an abuse of process or are manifestly unreasonable; and whether the person engages in fresh access actions, directed either at the agency or the OAIC that are similar in nature to access actions under consideration by the Commissioner.
+The Commissioner’s general view is that, at this active stage of the proceedings, it is inappropriate for a person to make fresh FOI requests for documents in the possession of the agency, or the OAIC, relating to the decision to apply for or commence consideration of a vexatious applicant declaration.
 The person will have an opportunity in the proceedings initiated by the Commissioner to raise issues of concern or to request information about the matters under consideration.